ferife/nixConfig/README.md

 To update packages, first `cd` into the location of this config, then run `sudo nix flake update`, and finally rebuild the NixOS configuration.

 Use the command `sudo home-manager switch --flake ~/Documents/nixConfig/#fernandorf@laptop` to rebuild the Home Manager configuration

+If a list or object gets modified in multiple modules, all those modifications merge and get applied, assuming there's no conflict